Finding failure is important, but it’s not enough. To truly innovate, you must fail quickly and iterate often.

 NI: Agile test-station development and deployment sounds good, but can you give an example of where this is actually happening?

-Using SystemLink to achieve graceful shutdown, install, and restart process, we were able to reduce deployment time from 30 minutes per system to 3 minutes for an entire production line.
+Using SystemLink to achieve a graceful shutdown, install, and restart process, we were able to reduce deployment time from 30 minutes per system to three minutes for an entire production line.

 -Test Engineering Manager